ALL

 Learn more about general MRI tests or choose a specific test from the list below:

-Instructions may vary depending on the type of MRI you are having.
+Instructions may vary depending on the type of MRI you're having.
 The instructions below explain how to get ready for your MRI so it can be done safely and correctly.
-Please read the instructions for your specific MRI exam and follow them before your appointment.

-Sometimes MRI is used with a positron emission tomography scan.
-Positron emission tomography is a type of nuclear medicine test.
-Nuclear medicine imaging tests use a special camera and tiny amounts of radioactive drugs (called tracers).
+Sometimes MRI is used with a PET scan.
+PET is a type of nuclear medicine test.
+Nuclear medicine imaging tests use a special camera and tiny amounts of radioactive substances, called tracers.
 The test checks how well organs and other parts of your body are working.

 Go to Top